Long range voter models and dynamical fractional Brownian motion: Abstract

 \section{Abstract}

-We study the voter model on $\Z$ with long range interactions, as proposed by Hammond and Sheffield in \cite{HS}.
-We show the associated family of random walks converges to a one parameter family of evolving fractional Brownian motions.
-As a consequence we obtain that in equilibrium the voter model on $\Z$ with suitable long range interactions rescales to fractional Gaussian noise.
+We study the voter model on $\Z$ with long-range interactions, as proposed by Hammond and Sheffield in \cite{HS}.
+We show a spacetime rescaling converges to a fractional Gaussian free field, which can be viewed as a one-parameter family of fractional Brownian motions.
+As a consequence, we obtain that long-range voter models rescale to fractional Gaussian noise.
 The argument uses the Lindeberg swapping technique and heat kernel estimates for random walks with jump distributions in the domain of attraction of a stable law.